Part-time CFO services that give you full-time grip on the numbers

 Cross-border questions can't wait on a queue.
 You get a guaranteed response within 72 hours from the person who actually knows your file, useful when an IRS, bank or investor deadline is live.

 See also: What is a fractional CFO?
-A UK guideFractional CFO vs accountant for a startup
+A UK guideFractional CFO vs accountant for a startupUS bookkeeping and US-GAAP support

-You need fractional CFO support when the financial decisions in front of you have outgrown your bookkeeping and your founder instinct, but the workload does not yet justify a full-time finance director.
+You need outsourced CFO services when the financial decisions in front of you have outgrown your bookkeeping and your founder instinct, but the workload does not yet justify a full-time finance director.
 The usual triggers are a fundraise on the horizon, revenue growing fast enough that cash timing becomes a risk, a board that now expects proper reporting, or a founder spending more evenings in spreadsheets than is healthy or wise.

 Company size is a useful, objective signal.
 Under Companies House thresholds for financial years beginning on or after 6 April 2025, a company counts as small (and is generally exempt from audit) if it meets at least two of three tests: turnover no more than £15 million, balance sheet total no more than £7.5 million, and 50 employees or fewer.
 As you climb through that band, the finance function that worked at startup stage starts to creak, and the audit and reporting obligations that come with crossing it are far easier to meet when someone senior already owns the numbers.
 The micro-entity floor sits much lower, at £1 million turnover, £500,000 balance sheet and 10 employees, so most businesses considering a CFO are comfortably past it.